danielsidauruk/pong-game/README.md

 ## License 📄

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Credits 👏